 Cervical spine movements are complex and result of individual vertebral motion.
-There are six movements possible in normal range of motion of cervical spine.
+There are six movements possible in the normal range of motion of the cervical spine.
 These are

 A movement by which chin attempts to touch the chest.

 A movement in the opposite direction of flexion

 This movement allows you to tilt your neck as if touch ear to your shoulder.
 The movement is equal on both sides.

 Rotation is the movement which we use to look over our shoulder or look back.
 The movement is equal on either side.